-In 2014, the Deutsches Archäologisches Institut will offer two post-doctoral research fellowships for a maximum period of two months to scholars of archaeology based in North America who wish to use the library facilities of the DAI in Berlin.
-Applicants need not be U.S., Canadian, or Mexican citizens.
+In 2015, the German Archaeological Institute (DAI) will offer two post-doctoral research fellowships to AIA members based in North America who wish to use the library facilities of the DAI in Berlin.

 Prerequisites for the fellowship are a Ph.D. degree (or its equivalent) and professional competence in archaeology.
+Applicants must be members of the Archaeological Institute of America and must be residents of a North American country.
 The principal requirement is a detailed research proposal of no more than three pages.
 While in residence, the Fellows will be expected to give a lecture for the DAI.

 Fellows will be selected on the basis of scholarly promise as indicated by the applicant's academic record, prior publications, and the merits of the proposed research project.
 The German Archaeological Institute supports affirmative action and equal opportunity in the selection of fellows.